byllyfish/shellous/docs/redirection.md

 Default Settings
 ----------------

-- Standard input is read from the empty string (CAPTURE).
+- Standard input is read from the empty string.
 - Standard out is captured by the program and returned (CAPTURE).
 - Standard error is discarded (DEVNULL).